 Throw an outsider at your process

-One of the simplest ways to identify potential areas of improvement is getting a newcomer involved.
-Simply explaining your approach to common processes out loud is guaranteed to highlight weak points in execution, and the external feedback you get will identify refinements you might never have thought of alone.
+Want a fresh review of your business for areas of improvement?
+Get a newcomer with outside eyes to examine your processes.
+Simply explaining your approach to common processes out loud is guaranteed to highlight weak points in execution.
+The external feedback you get will identify refinements you might never have thought of alone.

 Walk a mile in your customer’s shoes

 Walk through the process of purchasing an item or signing up for a new subscription from your customer’s point of view.
-You’ll inevitably find areas of potential friction or uncertainty that could damage sales and cost you money.
+You’re sure to find areas of potential friction or uncertainty that could damage sales and cost you money.

 Create a spring cleaning schedule